tmcgilchrist/ghuntley/content/notes/leadership.md

 * leading few, inspiring many
 * legacy is built on a life-time of decisions
 * significance

+### assessment
+* is this person a potential successor?
+* do I use my influence with this person to install values and set the course for the organization?
+* is this person an advocate to other leaders, increasing respect for me before I met them?
+* is this person developing other leaders?
+* is this person willing to serve me without focusing on monetary compensation?

 # references
 - [Kotter, John P. (1996).
 Leading Change.
 Harvard Business School Press.
 ISBN 978-0-87584-747-4](https://wdhb.org.nz/contented/clientfiles/whanganui-district-health-board/files/rttc_leading-change-by-j-kotter-harvard-business-review.pdf).